Ed Henry (Alabama politician)

-William "Ed" Henry (born July 30, 1970) is an American politician who is a Republican member of the Alabama House of Representatives.
+William "Ed" Henry (born July 30, 1970) is an American politician who was a Republican member of the Alabama House of Representatives.
 He represents the 9th district, which includes portions of Morgan, Cullman and Marshall counties.

 Early life

 Henry attended Hartselle High School.
 He spent two years at Auburn University before completing his bachelor's degree in radiological sciences at Midwestern State University in Wichita Falls, Texas.

 Political career

 1998–2015

 Henry became involved in politics when he worked for the campaign of Alabama State Representative Mike Ball in 1998 and again in 2002.
 In the 2008 presidential election, he helped lead the Morgan County chapter of Huck PAC, supporting the candidacy of Mike Huckabee.
 In the 2010 election, he was a candidate for the 9th state legislative district and defeated the Democratic Party nominee.

 As a member of the state House, Henry supported anti-abortion legislation.
-At a 2012 anti-choice rally, he acknowledged that in 1991 he had accompanied his pregnant girlfriend to have an abortion.
+At a 2012 anti-abortion rally, he acknowledged that in 1991 he had accompanied his pregnant girlfriend to have an abortion.
 He said that he regretted the decision and that it was a "very significant scar that I have on my soul".